AlexiaChen/beijing-weiguanghe-interview-qt/README.md

 ## Why

 In order to complete this Qt interview project, I almost heavily used chatGPT to assist me with the project.
 Because I haven't used C++ heavily in 1-2 years, and I haven't used Qt heavily in 5 years.
 This is an example of how AI can replace most of the work of programmers.

+The project went from 0 to completion, it took only 3 hours, which was amazing.